microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 Open the file `src/client/<your tab name>/<your tab name>.tsx` in your code editor.
 A typical Fluid-powered application consists of a view and a Fluid data structure.
 Let's just focus on getting/loading the Fluid container and leave all the Fluid related interactions in a React component.

-1. Add the following import statement in the content page.
+1. Add the following import statements in the content page.

 ```ts
 import { IFluidContainer } from "fluid-framework";